 As you head back down the mountain, you have the perfect opportunity to go white water rafting.
 Just let your driver know that you want to stop somewhere to whitewater raft.
 I was a bit nervous doing this because I was unable to establish what class of rapids we were going to encounter.
 Based on previous experience I felt like these were class II and almost class III.

-If white water rafting isn’t something you are interested in doing, there is an alternative activity that’s much more low key.
-You can take the tea train back down the mountain.
-Along the way you will get incredible views and amazing photos.
+If white water rafting isn’t something you are interested in doing, there is an alternative activity that’s much more low-key.
+You can take the tea train back down the mountain to Ella.
+Along the way, you will get incredible views and amazing photos.
+Buy train tickets online in advance because they sell out.

 Tonight stay in Negombo at Jetwing Sea.
 It’s a nice hotel right on the beach with a beautiful spa.
-Like all the other hotels in this itinerary, it offers half board with breakfast and dinner buffet.
+Like all the other hotels in this itinerary, it offers half board with breakfast and dinner buffets.
+Plus, their spa is fabulous.

 Day 10: Negombo